-- a comprehensive medical and dental history. - visual and radiological inspection to determine adequate bone dimensions, anatomical landmarks, occlusal conditions and periodontal health. - bruxism and unfavourable jaw relations must be taken into account. - proper preoperative planning with a good team approach between well trained surgeons, restorative dentists and lab technicians is essential for successful implant treatment. - minimising the trauma to the host tissue increases the potential for successful osseointegration. - electrosurgery should not be attempted around metal implants as they are conductive.
+- · a comprehensive medical and dental history. - visual and radiological inspection to determine adequate bone dimensions, anatomical landmarks, occlusal conditions, periodontal health and adequacy of bone. - bruxism and unfavourable jaw relations must be taken into account. - proper preoperative planning with a good team approach between well trained surgeons, restorative dentists and lab technicians is essential for successful implant treatment. - minimising the trauma to the host tissue increases the potential for successful osseointegration. - electrosurgery should not be attempted around metal implants as they are conductive.